bnjs/bnjs.github.io/_posts/2015-01-14-rails-date-class-durations-and-ruby-basicobject.md

 In this adventure, [David](https://twitter.com/davidstosik) stumbles upon some strange Rails behavior and together we investigate.

+**UPDATE: David encounters some more fun with Rails dates and `Duration` in this follow-up post: [Rails' `1.month` has a variable length](http://dstosik.github.io/rails/2015/02/19/rails-1month-variable-length/)**

 ---

 ## Rails 4.1 Date class